-Exactly how much your bill has gone up by will depend on your supplier, the broadband package you’re on, and when you signed your contract.
-You can read more about the price increases in our article ‘Broadband price rises: what to do if your bill has gone up.’
+Exactly how much your bill has gone up will depend on your supplier, the broadband package you’re on, and when you signed your contract.

-If you’re looking to slash your costs, then here are 7 steps to help keep your broadband bill low.
+If you’re looking to slash your costs – here are 7 ways to help keep your broadband bill low.

 1. Switch broadband providers for a better price

-For this reason, most people only switch broadband contracts when the minimum period on their contract has come to an end.
-Most deals tend to be for 12, 18 or 24 months.
+This is why most people usually only switch providers and deals when any minimum period on their contract ends.
+Most deals tend to last between 12 – 24 months.

 The main exception is Virgin Media which has its own network.
-This means switching to or from Virgin Media is a bit more complex.
+This means switching to or from Virgin Media can be a bit more complex.

 2. Compare broadband prices

-The best way to compare broadband prices is to use a price comparison site.
-The best ones include:
+It pays to shop around for the best broadband deals and the best way to compare broadband prices is to use a price comparison site.
+These include -

 - Cable.co.uk (opens in new tab)